Red Cloud

 After signing the Treaty of Fort Laramie (1868), Red Cloud led his people in the transition to reservation life.
 Some of his opponents mistakenly thought of him as the overall leader of the Sioux groups (Dakota, Lakota, and Nakota), but the large tribe had several major divisions and was highly decentralized.
 Bands among the Oglala and other divisions operated independently, though some individual leaders were renowned as warriors and highly respected as leaders, such as Red Cloud.

 Early life

 Red Cloud was born close to the forks of the Platte River, near the modern-day city of North Platte, Nebraska.
 His mother, Walks as She Thinks, was an Oglala Lakota and his father, Lone Man, was a Brulé Lakota leader.
 They came from two of the seven major Lakota divisions.

 As was traditional among the matrilineal Lakota, in which the children belonged to the mother's clan and people, Red Cloud was mentored as a boy by his maternal uncle, Old Chief Smoke (1774–1864).
-Old Chief Smoke played a major role in the boy's childhood, as the leader of the Bad Faces.
+Chief Old Smoke played a major role in the boy's childhood, as the leader of the Bad Faces.
 He brought Red Cloud into the Smoke household when the boy's parents died around 1825.
 At a young age, Red Cloud fought against neighboring Pawnee and Crow bands, gaining much war experience.